kevinchen27/lyft-rides-analysis/README.md

 ## Data Preprocessing

 I obtained the data from Kaggle and is known as the Lyft Data Challenge.
 Before proceeding with analysis, I first checked to see if there were any extraordinary observations in my data.
-My data consisted of three separate files, which I joined toegther using inner joins on the a common key:
+My data consisted of three separate files, which I joined toegther using inner joins on a common key:
 - driver_ids : contains the driver id's and onboarding dates
 - ride_ids : contains information about rides including irde distance and duration, ride id, the prime time charge, and the associated driver id
 - ride_timestamps : contains the time of event, ride id and event(requested, accepted, etc.)